• Asia Pacific Rentals & Services

 For more information contact the team in Perth, Western Australia at CSSAU@centurionaprs.com or in Singapore: +65 6863 4470 or CSSSG@centurionaprs.com

-Find out more about our subsea services and lifting services.
+Find out more about our subsea services, lifting and power equipment/ services.

 Have a look at our other case studies.